Producing 'Candle Wick' | Breakdown

 LIGHTING & RENDERING:

 Shauna Ludgate, our one-woman army, was also responsible for lighting and setting up all the renders.
-We implemented an alembic workflow to transfer animation into her master lighting scenes which included multiple shot setups with the same environments for time efficiency.
+We implemented an alembic workflow to transfer animation into the master lighting scenes which included multiple shot setups with the same environments for time efficiency.
 She also set up all the render layers + specific AOVs, using RedShift, which allowed us to render the backgrounds on their own while waiting for the animation to be finalized.
-This way we did not only saved time on rendering but also gave us the power to manipulate more things during compositing.
+This way we did not only save time on rendering but also gave us the power to manipulate the look of things during compositing.

 See the two images below for a quick look at our lighting continuity and our render layers/settings.